JonDML/nd013-c1-vision-starter/README.md

 #### Generate pipeline

-Due to the problems to execute commands correctly, need to execute first this scripts to have a compatible version of packages
+Due to the problems to execute commands correctly, need to execute first this scripts to have a compatible version of packages. **DON'T FORGET TO ENABLE GPU**

 ```
 chmod +x /home/workspace/fix_packages_problems.sh